Combinatoriek/assignment4/assignment4_s4549775.md

 # 9
 ## a
-Nickels are worth 5 cents, and Dimes 10 cents. $a_n$ is the number of possibilities to pay a toll of $n$ cents.
+Nickels are worth 5 cents, and Dimes 10 cents. $a_n$ is the number of possibilities to pay a toll of $n$ cents with only nickels and dimes.

 When putting the last coin in, it is either a dime, or a nickel.
 If it was a dime we put in $n - 10$ cents before, so there are $a_{n - 10}$ ways to do this.
 If the last coin was a nickel, we put in $n - 5$ cents before, so there are $a_{n - 5}$ ways to do this.